Skip to main content

 Black, A. (2018, November).
 Resiliency Networks: the Friendships and Support Networks of Military-Connected Adolescents.
 Paper presented at the second annual meeting of the North American Social Networks (NASN) of the International Network for Social Network Analysis, Washington D.C.

 Warstadt, M., Black, A. (2018, November).
-Sharing Social Justice Beliefs: The Role of Social Networks in a Cohort- Based Teacher Preparation Program.
+Sharing Social Justice Beliefs: The Role of Social Networks in a Cohort-Based Teacher Preparation Program.
 Paper presented at the second annual meeting of the North American Social Networks (NASN) of the International Network for Social Network Analysis, Washington D.C.

 Black, A. (2016, April).
 Military-connected adolescents in civilian schools: How underserved youth find support.
-Poster presented at the annual meeting of the American Educational Research Association, Washington D.C
+Poster presented at the annual meeting of the American Educational Research Association, Washington, D.C.

 Black A. (2016, April).
-Teaching for impact: Innovative strategies for today’s standards sponsored by the Education Studies Department and the Center for Research on Educational Equity, Assessment and Teaching Excellence (CREATE).
+Teaching for impact: Innovative strategies for today’s standards, sponsored by the Education Studies Department and the Center for Research on Educational Equity, Assessment and Teaching Excellence (CREATE).

 Black, A. (2014, April).
 Facilitating cognitive and social-emotional growth in the middle school classroom: An evaluation of the Empathy Integrated curriculum.
 Paper presented at the annual meeting of the American Educational Research Association, Philadelphia, PA.

-The Center for Engaged Teaching UCSD Presentations: Tools for Teaching and Research Communications
+• Tools for Teaching and Research Communications (presenter)

-Project-Based Learning and Creation Apps Participating in Effective Teaching Course Design Studio
+• Project-Based Learning and Creation Apps (presenter)

-Participating in Effective Teaching
+• Participating in Effective Teaching (presenter)

-Course Design Studio
+• Course Design Studio (participant)

 Awards & Grants

-• Outstanding Dissertation Award, AERA Division E: Counseling and Human Development, April 2019
+Outstanding Dissertation Award, AERA Division E: Counseling and Human Development, April 2019

-• Faculty Success Program Office of Equity Diversity and Inclusion Scholarship Award, January 2019
+Faculty Success Program Office of Equity, Diversity and Inclusion Scholarship Award, January 2019

-• Travel Grant Awards Showcase, sponsored by GSA and the Alumni Association, May 2016
+Travel Grant Awards Showcase, sponsored by GSA and the Alumni Association, May 2016